-Kirkwood Community College is a proud member of the Open Education Consortium!
+Kirkwood Community College is a proud member of Open Education Global!

 OER stands for Open Educational Resources, and is a term that refers to any educational resources that are typically: